-- the mutual dependencies are managed (architecturally) through different layers (i.e. by a deep architecture) - Instead of iterating at the same layer, each vertex can take the context of the other vertices computed in the previous layers, accessing progressively to the entire graph/network - And each vertex take information from all the others, including the mutual influences: Collective inferencing - NN4G since 2005-2009 : a pioneer approach following the RecNN/ CRCC line (completely relaxing the recursive causality assumption) - In the following - CNN for graphs since 2015: moving the idea for 2D processing (images) to graph processing through many layer
+- the mutual dependencies are managed (architecturally) through different layers (i.e. by a deep architecture) - Instead of iterating at the same layer, each vertex can take the context of the other vertices computed in the previous layers, accessing progressively to the entire graph/network - And each vertex takes information from all the others, including the mutual influences: Collective inferencing - NN4G since 2005-2009: a pioneer approach following the RecNN/ CRCC line (completely relaxing the recursive causality assumption) - In the following - CNN for graphs since 2015: using the same concepts which moves the idea for 2D processing (images) to graph processing through many layers

-NN4G: Motivations
+NN4G: Motivations Restarting from Causality

-Is it possible to find more general and simpler solutions removing causality without introducing cycles dependencies in the states definition ?
+Is it possible to find more general and simpler solutions removing causality without introducing cycles dependencies in the states definition?

-NN4G : Neural Network for Graphs
+NN4G: Neural Network for Graphs

-- Two main ingredients: - 1) constructive (feedforwad) neural network approach - 2) Local and contextual information of each vertex of a graph
+- Two main ingredients: - 1) constructive (feedforward) neural network approach - 2) Local and contextual information of each vertex of a graph